LawShelf Educational Media | Evaluated Learning Experience

 June 2021 - Present.

-Upon successful completion of the course, students will be able to: Explain the role of insurance in the economy and legal landscape; List and explain the roles of many types of insurance; Describe the process of filing and completing insurance claims; Define the various types of life insurance and differentiate between them; Apply many state and federal laws that regulate the insurance industry.
+Upon successful completion of the course, students will be able to: explain the role of insurance in the economy and legal landscape; list and explain the roles of many types of insurance; describe the process of filing and completing insurance claims; define the various types of life insurance and differentiate between them; and apply many state and federal laws that regulate the insurance industry.